coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 Availability is defined as a boolean product between latency and errors SLOs.
 This can help us track how our system is performing measured in different points, as it is usual that latencies are measured from inside the application and error ratios from a router level.
 Since latencies won't be properly tracked if application is down we have another way to determine how our system is performing.

-We will define one availability SLO from our two handlers.
+We will define one availability SLO from our two APIs.
 In order to simplify we will use the above latency and errors rules, but we could have generated others specific to be used in the availability SLO.

-* Read handler SLO definition expresses that the `read_latency_slo` and `read_errors_slo` have to be met the 95% of the time
+* Read API SLO definition expresses that the `read_latency_slo` and `read_errors_slo` have to be met the 95% of the time
-* Write handler SLO definition expresses that the `write_latency_slo` and `write_errors_slo` have to be met the 95% of the time
+* Write API SLO definition expresses that the `write_latency_slo` and `write_errors_slo` have to be met the 95% of the time

 ```yaml
 availability: